 The Lewes Life-Saving Station is only available for touring via The Lewes Historical Society’s Maritime Tours.
 During July and August, the LLSS is also open on "Maritime Mondays" and "Shipwreck Saturdays" from 1-3:00pm.

 The Lewes Life-saving Station is best known for its heroic surfmen’s actions during the great Bilzzard of 1888.
-The third station commissioned by the state of Delaware, the Life-Saving Station exhibits the tools and artifacts used by the surfmen to rescue the victims of shipwrecks up and down the coast.
-Located on the canal front, at the intersection of Pilottown Road and Shipcarpenter Streets, the Lewes Life-Saving Station is open for specialty programs and is a part of the Maritime Tour. .
+The third station commissioned in Delaware, the Life-Saving Station exhibits the tools and boats used by the surfmen to rescue the victims of shipwrecks up and down the coast.
+Located on the canal front, at the intersection of Pilottown Road and Shipcarpenter Streets, the Lewes Life-Saving Station is open for specialty programs and is a part of the Maritime Tour.

 The Historic Complex

 The Lewes Historical Society Complex buildings are available for touring with a knowledgeable volunteer Docent during a walking tours from April-October.

 Nestled in the heart of historic Lewes, The Lewes Historical Society’s Historic Complex offers 9 historic buildings for you to explore.
 Highlighting Lewes’s relationship to the sea and dedication to the preservation of historic structures, these museums help to tell the story of Lewes through the centuries since its founding.
 The Complex includes the Hiram Rodney Burton House (c.
 1725, the only building on its original site), the Burton-Ingram House (c.
 1785), the Rabbit’s Ferry House (c.
 1740), the Thompson Country Store (c.
 1800), the Ellegood House and Blacksmith Shop (c.
 1790), the Doctor’s Office (c.
 1850), and Midway School #178 (c.
 1898).